 Allan grew up in the Toronto area but studies and work have taken him to the U.S, Haiti, England, as well as many shorter stints across the Middle East, Central America, and Sub-Saharan Africa.
 Prior to starting at Matthew House Ottawa, he worked as a manager for Mennonite Central Committee in various fundraising, communications, and program roles.
 He holds an MSc in Development Studies from SOAS, University of London.
-Allan currently serves on several boards of directors including Abundance Canada, a donor-advised public foundation.
+Allan currently serves as a director for Reesor Investment Group and Abundance Canada, a donor-advised public foundation.
 He and his wife Winnie have two children, and they attend The Meeting House church in Ottawa.

 david botha // program director, furniture bank

 David has been involved as both a volunteer and Program Director with Matthew House Ottawa: Furniture Bank since 2011.
 Prior to this, he volunteered at Matthew House Fort Erie.
 As part of a faith-based organization, he is motivated to serve members of the community regardless of their history.
 David has a background in English Literature and Marketing, and has the special skill of being able to spot a potential volunteer at 100 metres!

 Doreen comes to Matthew House Ottawa with experience of over a decade in program planning and management in humanitarian interventions.
 She has worked with UNDP and the Office of the Prime Minister in Uganda as National Coordinator for Disaster Management.
 She holds an M.A in Development Studies from Erasmus University of Rotterdam, and B.A in Sociology from Uganda.